 About This Documentary Film

-Nelly was 10 years old when she and her mother went into hiding from Nazis occupying Lwów, Poland, in 1943.
+Nelly was barely 10 years old when she and her mother went into hiding from Nazis occupying Lwów, Poland, in 1943.
 For nearly two years, they hid in a small, bare room.
 Intolerable boredom and ever-present fear were the catalysts to Nelly's silent play and art.

 Armed with only a set of watercolors and small pieces of paper, she painted life as it would be in a normal childhood, filled with beauty, colors, life, space, family and mostly freedom.
 But in Nelly's case, these were merely fantasies.